Hollywood Hits Self-Destruct Mode In Reaction To Harvey Sexual Harassment Allegations | John Hawkins' Right Wing News

 — Lena Dunham (@lenadunham) October 5, 2017

-And then Weinstein decided to start making excuses for his behavior, and it only made things worse.
-He cited “growing up in the 60s and 70s” were he claims “all the rules about behavior and workplaces here different.”
+And then Weinstein decided to start making excuses for his behavior and it only made things worse.
+He cited “growing up in the 60s and 70s” where he claims “all the rules about behavior and workplaces were different.”

 Wow.
 Harvey Weinstein is a psychopath. pic.twitter.com/V5ee1Cpz7W